MarathonLabs/marathon/docs/runner/android/configure.md

 ### Multiple adb servers

-Default configuration of marathon assumes that adb server is started locally and is available at `127.0.0.1:5037`.
+The default configuration of marathon assumes that the adb server is started locally and is available at `127.0.0.1:5037`.
 In some cases it may be desirable to connect multiple adb servers instead of connecting devices to a single adb server.
 An example of this is distributed execution of tests using test access (calling adb commands from tests).
 For such scenario all emulators should be connected via a local (in relation to the emulator) adb server.
 Default port for each host is 5037.

 :::tip

-Adb server started on another machine should be exposed to external traffic, e.g. using option `-a`.
+Adb servers started on another machine should be exposed to external traffic, e.g. using option `-a`.
 For example, if you want to expose the adb server and start it in foreground explicitly on port 5037: `adb nodaemon server -a -P 5037`.

 :::